 The County has been proactive in making debt management a priority.
 The County actively monitors its outstanding debt, reviewing candidates for refunding.
-Taking advantage of the lowest interest-rate environment in forty years.
-Within the past four years the County has refunded approximately \$19.6 million of its bonds in June 2014 saving \$1.2 million, \$11.3 million in June 2015 saving an additional \$864 thousand through 2027, \$33.88 million in November 2016 saving \$3.75 million through 2030, and \$36 million in October 2017 saving an additional \$3.39 million through 2033.
+Within the past five years the County has refunded approximately \$19.6 million of its bonds in June 2014 saving \$1.2 million, \$11.3 million in June 2015 saving an additional \$864 thousand through 2027, \$33.88 million in November 2016 saving \$3.75 million through 2030, and \$36 million in October 2017 saving an additional \$3.39 million through 2033.

 In 2009, the County took advantage of the available incentives and issued Build America Bonds (BAB's) and Recovery Zone Bonds (RZ's) totaling \$22.4 million.
 Over the 16 year life of the BAB's the County expected to realize the Federal Government's 35% interest subsidy of \$3.7 million and for the 20 years of the RZ's, a 45% subsidy totaling over \$2.3 million.
 The Federal Government's sequestration has eliminated a percentage of the annual subsidy beginning in March 2013 extending through September 20, 2023.
+Such bonds are to be refunded with the issuance of \$24,395,000 General Obligation Refunding (Serial) Bonds, 2019 which are to close on or about June 19, 2019.

 Although all of the County's debt is "full faith and credit", certain of the County's general fund debt service are supported by sources outside of local tax assessments.
 Emergency 911 Center's debt - for its upgrades and interoperable system - is supported by the landline and wireless surcharge revenue.
-The County petitioned New York State and was granted an increase in its landline surcharge effective December 1, 2009 to enable continued debt service offset for its emergency communications radio equipment.
+The County petitioned New York State and was granted an increase in its landline surcharge effective December 1, 2009 to enable continued debt service to offset for its emergency communications radio equipment.
 New York State Office of Court Administration subsidizes interest on debt for upgrades to the County courthouse.
 The Community College debt is partially supported with college chargeback revenues.